zacharyboelter/baseball-pro-1/README.md

 # Baseball-Stats
 First project.
-Digital baseball cards with mlb API.
+Baseball stats pulled from a MLB API.

 # Project Description
 User will be able to search by player name and receive stats of players in the current MLB season on a css styled card.